elenagarciamorato/PDASC/README.md

 * __LSH (Locality-Sensitive Hashing, FAISS)__: a hashing-based technique that projects data into hash buckets using similarity-preserving functions, so that close points are likely to fall into the same bucket.

+* __Annoy__: a tree-based method that constructs multiple random projection trees to partition the data space, allowing for efficient nearest neighbour searches by traversing these trees.

 <!--
 ### Experimental results
 For each dataset, a pointplot illustrates the recall of the targeted algorithms across various distance metrics (Manhattan, Euclidean, Chebyshev, Cosine & Haversine) in approximate $10$ - nearest neighbor search.